Shakur Brown

-Shakur Brown (born April 1, 1999) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Shakur Brown (born April 1, 1999) is an American professional football defensive back.
 He played college football for the Michigan State Spartans.

 Early life

 Brown grew up in Detroit, Michigan and his family decided to move to Georgia when he was 14 and he attended Woodland High School.
 Brown was rated a three-star recruit and committed to play college football at West Virginia over offers from Kentucky, Minnesota, Ole Miss, South Carolina and Tennessee but did not qualify academically initially.
 After being cleared by the NCAA, Brown committed to play at Michigan State.

 College career

 Brown redshirted his true freshman season.
 As a redshirt freshman, he played in 12 of the Spartans' games as a reserve and intercepted a pass, which he returned 69 yards for a touchdown.
 Brown missed the first six games of his redshirt sophomore season due to injury.
 He finished his redshirt junior season with five interceptions and four passes broken up.
 Following the end of the season, Brown declared that he would be entering the 2021 NFL Draft.